WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 Example: `gpg2 --verify Wasabi-1.1.6.dmg.asc Wasabi-1.1.6.dmg`.

-If the message returned says `Good signature from nopara73 aka Ficsór Ádám` and that it was signed with Primary key fingerprint: `21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.
+If the message returned says `Good signature from nopara73 aka Ficsór Ádám` and that it was signed with primary key fingerprint: `21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.

 Remember to check again the PGP signature every time you make a new download.